-- ► Cardiac arrhythmias are common in COPD and vice versa.
-Atrial fibrillation is frequent and directly associated with FEV1.22 - ► In COPD patients presenting with severe worsening dyspnea, associated atrial fibrillation is frequently documented, and it may be either a trigger or a consequence of an acute exacerbation episode.
-23 - The presence of atrial fibrillation does not alter the treatment of COPD.
-Bronchodilators have been previously described as potentially pro-arrhythmic agents^{24,25}; however, available evidence suggests an overall acceptable safety profile for long-acting beta2-agonists,26 anticholinergic drugs (and inhaled corticosteroids).27-34 Nevertheless, caution is advised when using short-acting beta2-agonists^{26,35} and theophylline, which may precipitate atrial fibrillation and make control of the ventricular response rate difficult.36-38 limbs; PAD is commonly associated with atherosclerotic heart disease and may have significant implications for functional activity as well as quality of life in patients with COPD. $\frac{39}{2}$
+Cardiac arrhythmias are common in COPD and vice versa.
+Atrial fibrillation is frequent and associated with a lower FEV1.24

+▶ In COPD patients presenting with severe worsening dyspnea, associated atrial fibrillation is frequently documented, and it may be either a trigger or a consequence of an acute exacerbation episode.25

+▶ The presence of atrial fibrillation does not alter the treatment of COPD.
+Bronchodilators have been previously described as potentially pro-arrhythmic agents^{26,27}; however, available evidence suggests an overall acceptable safety profile for long-acting beta2-agonists,28 anticholinergic drugs (and inhaled corticosteroids).29-36 Nevertheless, caution is advised when using short-acting beta2-agonists^{28,37} and theophylline, which may precipitate atrial fibrillation and make control of the ventricular response rate difficult.38-40